freenas/freenas-docs/userguide/jails.rst

 Jails
 =====

-Jails are a very light-weight, operating system-level virtualization, and the basis for the %brand% :ref:`plugin system <Plugins>`.
-Jails can also be created by the user.
+Jails are a light-weight, operating system-level virtualization, and the basis for the %brand% :ref:`plugin system <Plugins>`.
+Jails are created by the user.
 While plugins generally are preconfigured and use a GUI for configuration, jails are often managed from the command line.
-Plugins provide a single application or service, while jails can provide multiple services.
+Plugins provide only a single application or service.
+Jails provide multiple services.

 By default, a
 `FreeBSD jail <https://en.wikipedia.org/wiki/Freebsd_jail>`__
 is created.
 A jail is an independent instance of FreeBSD, using the host kernel, running on the same hardware without all of the overhead usually associated with virtualization.
-The jail installs FreeBSD software management utilities so FreeBSD ports can be compiled and FreeBSD packages can be installed from the command line of the jail.
+The jail installs FreeBSD software management utilities.
+This allows for FreeBSD ports to be compiled and FreeBSD packages to be installed from the command line of the jail.

 It is important to understand that users, groups, installed software, and configurations within a jail are isolated from both the %brand% host operating system and any other jails running on that system.
-During creation, the :guilabel:`VNET` option can be checked to provide the jail with an independent networking stack.
-The jail can then do its own IP broadcasting, which is required by some applications.
+During creation, check the :guilabel:`VNET` option to provide the jail with an independent networking stack.
+This allows the IP of the jail to be broadcasted, which is required by some applications.

 Advanced users can also create custom templates to automate the creation of pre-installed and customized operating systems.

-The ability to create multiple jails offers great flexibility regarding software management.
+The ability to create multiple jails offers flexibility regarding software management.
 For example, an administrator can choose to provide application separation by installing different applications in each jail, to create one jail for all installed applications, or to mix and match how software is installed into each jail.

-This section will discuss:
+This section discusses:

 * :ref:`Jail Storage`